stefanreuther/accidental-build/README.md

 The generated Makefile does not rely on any built-in magic (i.e. built-in pattern rules) of the Make program.
 You can disable Make's builtin rules (GNU make: `-r`) to reduce the number of files it looks at (this is an advantage ninja claims to have over Make).
+Option `-r` is now passed automatically by means of `MAKEFLAGS`.

 The above "asset" project currently clocks in at 365 output files and 2465 temporary files.
 After a build, GNU make needs 50 ms to determine